codespin-ai/codespin/README.md

 ## Using Azure OpenAI API

-You may use Azure's OpenAI endpoint by setting the OPENAI_COMPLETIONS_ENDPOINT environment variable.
+You may use Azure's OpenAI endpoint by setting the following environment variables:
+- OPENAI_COMPLETIONS_ENDPOINT: Set this to your completions endpoint
+- OPENAI_AUTH_TYPE: Set this to "API_KEY"

 ```sh
 export OPENAI_COMPLETIONS_ENDPOINT='https://YOUR_RESOURCE_NAME.openai.azure.com/openai/deployments/YOUR_DEPLOYMENT_NAME/completions'